Joe Adonis: Early life

-Adonis was born Giuseppe Antonio Doto on November 22, 1902, in the small town of Montemarano, Province of Avellino, Italy, to Michele Doto and Maria De Vito.
+Adonis was born Giuseppe Antonio Doto on November 22, 1902, in the small town of Montemarano, Campania, Italy, to Michele Doto and Maria De Vito.
 He had three brothers, Antonio, Ettore and Genesio Doto.

 In 1909, Adonis and his family immigrated to the United States, in New York City.
 As a young man, Adonis supported himself by stealing and picking pockets.
 While working on the streets, Adonis became friends with future mob boss Charles "Lucky" Luciano and mobster Settimo Accardi, who were involved in illegal gambling.
 Adonis developed a loyalty to Luciano that lasted for decades.

 At the beginning of Prohibition, Luciano, Adonis, Meyer Lansky and Bugsy Siegel started a bootlegging operation in Brooklyn.
 This operation soon began supplying large amounts of alcohol to the show business community along Broadway in Manhattan.
 Doto soon assumed the role of a gentleman bootlegger, socializing with the theater elite.

 In the early 1920s, Doto started calling himself "Joe Adonis" (Adonis was the Greek god of beauty and desire).
 It is uncertain as to what inspired his nickname.
 One story states that Adonis received this nickname from a Ziegfeld Follies chorus girl who was dating him.
 Another story says that Adonis adopted the name after reading a magazine article on Greek mythology.

 Extremely vain, Adonis spent a great deal of time in personal grooming.
 On one occasion, Lucky Luciano saw Adonis combing his thick, dark hair in front of a mirror and asked him, "Who do you think you are, Rudolph Valentino?"
 Adonis replied, "For looks, that guy's a bum!".
 Adonis was a cousin of Luciano crime family capo Alan Bono, who supervised Adonis's operations in Greenwich Village, Manhattan.

-Adonis married Jean Montemorano, and he had four children; Joseph Michael Doto, Jr., Maria Dolores Olmo, Ann Marie Arietta, and Elizabeth Doto.
+Adonis married Jean Montemorano, and he had four children: Joseph Michael Doto, Jr., Maria Dolores Olmo, Ann Marie Arietta, and Elizabeth Doto.
 His son Joseph Doto, Jr., became a made member of the Genovese family and operated criminal rackets in Bergen county, New Jersey.